bnnyng/garden/content/fleeting-notes/20240107-bb-program-week-2.md

 - What thoughts and feelings encourage you to binge and purge?
 - How do you want to intentionally think and act when urges come up, regardless of your initial reaction?
 - If urges were a separate person, how would you speak to them?

+---
+# Call notes

+## Tuesday

+- Do not ideate or fantasize about the urges!
+Think of paying attention to a street grifter.
+	- Ground yourself by picking an object near you and describing it in detail.